x

 The Great Stanislaus Drainage

-What we see to the Southwest crossing the high point of Tyron Peak is a web of potential backpacking loops.
-We are also getting a momentary view of the Western Drainage of this whole section of the Sierra crest line, and a big chunk of the Carson-Iceberg Wilderness too.
+What we see to our Southwest while crossing the high point of Tyron Peak is a web of potential backpacking loops.
+We are also getting a momentary view of the Western drainage of this whole section of the Sierra crest line, which composes a big chunk of the Carson-Iceberg Wilderness.

 Arnot and Disaster Creeks both drain into the Clarks Fork of the Stanislaus River along Highway 108 at the Southern boundary of the Carson-Iceberg Wilderness.